Chart Color Schemes

 Residential development activity is lower than average in Loddon according to AreaSearch's national comparison of local real estate markets

-With approximately 336 people per approval, Loddon reflects a low-density area.
-Given that population is expected to remain stable or decline, there should be reduced pressure on housing in Loddon, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Loddon should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development